helenmurugan/heritage-housing-issues/README.md

 ## Business Requirements
 A client has received an inheritance from a deceased great-grandfather, included in the inheritance are four houses located in Ames, Iowa, USA.
 Although the client has an excellent understanding of property prices in her home country of Belgium, she fears that basing her estimates for property worth on her current knowledge of the Iowan market might lead to inaccurate appraisals.
 What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
-The client would like to maximise the sales price for the four houses.
-A public dataset with house prices for Ames, Iowa, is provided.
+The client would like to maximise the sale prices for the four houses.

 * 1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
 * 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.